-3.21 Health of personnel
+3.163.21 Health of personnel

-- (1) The operator must take reasonable measures to ensure that personnel do not handle animal material or product in, or enter an area where they may adversely affect the suitability for processing of animal material or the fitness for intended purpose of animal product, if they are: - known or suspected of being infected with, or a carrier of, an infectious disease in a communicable form as described in Table 2.4 Pathogen or Disease-Specific Exclusion and Clearance Criteria for People at Increased Risk of Transmitting an Infection to Others, Appendix 2 of the Ministry of Health Communicable Disease Control Manual 2012 (updated 2018); - b) suffering from acute respiratory infection; or - c) suffering from boils, sores, infected wounds, or any other condition that cannot be adequately prevented from becoming a source of contamination.
+- (1) The animal product operator must take reasonable measures to ensure that personnel do not handle animal material or product in, a person does not work in a manner that may, or enter an area where they he/she-may, adversely affect the suitability for processing of animal material or the fitness for intended purpose of animal product, if they are: - a) known or suspected of being infected with, or a carrier of, an infectious disease in a communicable form as described in <a href="Table 2.4 Pathogen or Disease-Specific Exclusion and Clearance Criteria for People at Increased Risk of Transmitting an Infection to Others, Appendix 2 of the Ministry of Health Communicable Disease Control Manual 2012 (updated 2018)Section A, Part 1 of Schedule 1 of the Health Act 1956, and that is likely to be transmitted through animal material, animal product or associated things; - b) suffering from acute respiratory infection; or - suffering from boils, sores, infected wounds, or any other condition that cannot be adequately prevented from becoming a source of contamination. - (2) The operator must ensure that a person who handles animal material or product, or any other person who may affect the suitability for processing of animal material or the fitness for intended purpose of animal product, after suffering from a disease or condition described in: - a) clause 3.21 (1)(a) follows the exclusion and clearance criteria in Table 2.4 Pathogen or Disease-Specific Exclusion and Clearance Criteria for People at Increased Risk of Transmitting an Infection to Others, Appendix 2 of the Ministry of Health Communicable Disease Control Manual 2012 (updated 2018), or any update to that Manual where specified for a particular disease or condition; and - b) clause 3.21 (1)(a), if no exclusion and clearance criteria are specified for acute gastroenteritis is excluded from resuming their food-handling duties until 48 hours of being symptom free have passed.

-- (2) The operator must ensure that a person who handles animal material or product, or any other person who may affect the suitability for processing of animal material or the fitness for intended purpose of animal product, after suffering from a disease or condition described in: - a) clause 3.21 (1)(a) follows the exclusion and clearance criteria in Table 2.4 Pathogen or Disease-Specific Exclusion and Clearance Criteria for People at Increased Risk of Transmitting an Infection to Others, Appendix 2 of the Ministry of Health Communicable Disease Control Manual 2012 (updated 2018), or any update to that Manual where specified for a particular disease or condition; and - b) clause 3.21 (1)(a), if no exclusion and clearance criteria are specified for acute gastroenteritis is excluded from resuming their food-handling duties until 48 hours of being symptom free have passed. - (3) The operator must ensure that a person who handles animal material or product, or any other person who may affect the suitability for processing of animal material or the fitness for intended purpose of animal product, before resuming work: - a) is assessed by a suitably skilled person, nominated by the operator, to confirm that the condition is no longer likely to contaminate the animal material or animal product; or - b) is adequately protected from being a source of contamination.
+- (3) The operator must ensure that a person who handles animal material or product, or any other person who may affect the suitability for processing of animal material or the fitness for intended purpose of animal product, before resuming work: - a) is assessed by a suitably skilled person, nominated by the operator, to confirm that the condition is no longer likely to contaminate the animal material or animal product; or - b) is adequately protected from being a source of contamination.